Ian Barrington (b.1973, UK) multi-disciplinary practice includes paint, installation, sculpture, film and writing since the early 1990s.

 Currently, he is investigating the phenomena of dialogue and phonology, exploring the power and persona of the author.
 His upcoming novel set in Central Europe explores identity and geopolitical espionage, expanding his inquiry into the stratification of comparative vernacular systems.
 Ian has appeared in major film productions by the BBC, Warner Bros and smaller independent arthouse projects, which continue to inform his practice and research into dualism.

 Here for CV

-Ian is actively engaged in building sustainable infrastructures and opportunities, an art producer, gallerist and curator, and Executive Committee Member/ UK Director for NGO / arts agency Narrative Movements and Bangla Biennale based in West Bengal, India.
+Ian is actively engaged in building sustainable infrastructures and opportunities, an art producer, curator, and Executive Committee Member/ UK Director for NGO / arts agency Narrative Movements and Bangla Biennale based in West Bengal, India.